ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-nodejs.md

 ### **Untrusted content should not be included**

 Indica um alerta para que conteúdo não confiável não seja incluído.

 > Including content in your site from an untrusted source can expose your users to attackers and even compromise your own site.
 For that reason, this rule raises an issue for each non-relative URL.
 For more information checkout the OWASP A1:2017 \(https://owasp.org/www-project-top-ten/2017/A1\_2017-Injection.html\) advisory.

-### **Mysql Hard-coded credentials are security-sensitive**
+### **MySQL Hard-coded credentials are security-sensitive**

-Indica que credenciais Mysql possuem sensibilidades de segurança.
+Indica que credenciais MySQL possuem sensibilidades de segurança.

 > Because it is easy to extract strings from an application source code or binary, credentials should not be hard-coded.
 This is particularly true for applications that are distributed or that are open-source.
 It's recommended to customize the configuration of this rule with additional credential words such as \"oauthToken\", \"secret\", others.
 For more information checkout the CWE-798 \(https://cwe.mitre.org/data/definitions/798.html\) advisory.

 ### **Using shell interpreter when executing OS commands**

-Indica possível risco de vulnerabilidades em casos de execução de comandos OS.
+Indica possível risco de vulnerabilidade em casos de execução de comandos OS.

 > Arbitrary OS command injection vulnerabilities are more likely when a shell is spawned rather than a new process, indeed shell meta-chars can be used \(when parameters are user-controlled for instance\) to inject OS commands.
 For more information checkout the CWE-78 \(https://cwe.mitre.org/data/definitions/78.html\) advisory.